sparvu/data-recorders/README.md

 ## Support

-If you have any technical problems, questions or new ideas, please contact us by opening a [new change request](https://github.com/kronometrix/recording/issues) or if you would like to [join](docs/contributing.md) our team.
+If you have any technical problems, questions or new ideas, please contact us by opening a [new change request](https://github.com/kronometrix/recording/issues).

-For any security vulnerabilities found please open a [change request](https://github.com/kronometrix/recording/issues) marking the subject as security vulnerability.
+For any security vulnerabilities found please open a new [change request](https://github.com/kronometrix/recording/issues) marking the subject as security vulnerability.